15 Best Places to Shop in Barcelona + Shopping Tips

 Passeig de Gracia is where you’ll find the best luxury shopping in Barcelona, with high-end designer stores and flagship stores for major brands like Louis Vuitton, Chanel, Gucci, Prada, and more.

-Even if you’re not planning on buying anything, it’s worth taking a stroll down this Barcelona shopping street to admire the beautiful architecture and window displays.
+Even if you’re not planning on buying anything, I still think it’s worth taking a stroll down this Barcelona shopping street to see the architecture and window displays.

 You can find some more affordable brands like Zara, H&M, Bershka, Stradivarius, Mango, and Uniqlo here as well.